MattDodsonEnglish/English-Learning-Wiki/README.md

   foreign language, and they guard it like a secret.
 Well, people are shy in all languages!
 Realize a mistake is not the end of the world.
-Someone who really cares about the trivial language mistakes of others is also someone who is extremely unlikely to be intersting to communicate with.
+Someone who really cares about the trivial language mistakes of others is in all likelihood someone who should be avoided whenever possible.
 Other people may not be shy but they can't access a community or teacher.
 One suggestion is to participate in online discussions about topics that interest them.